 I’m not a sweet tooth, but I’ve had a fine Sachertorte there, and if you can’t choose, there is always the option of taking a trio of mini cakes (Sachertorte, Mozart cake and Raspberry Quark cake).

 The prices are not cheap – a cappuccino will set you back over €5.
 But the value of the top coffee houses is not measured in terms of cents and Euros.
 Plus you really do get to sit there for as long as you like (in my case, four hours with just two coffees).

 In summary, Café Museum is stylish, efficient and pristine.
-The only downside is that it might be a touch too stylish, efficient and pristine for some tastes, particularly if you’re looking for a more earthy coffee house experience.
+The only downside is that it might be too stylish, efficient and pristine for some tastes, particularly if you’re looking for a more earthy coffee house experience.